 The Executive Committee is accountable for the implementation of the Diversity and Inclusion Strategy and measuring Newcrest's progress against both qualitative and quantitative targets.
-This Strategy is available on the Company's website: https://www.newcrest.com/about-newcrest/our-company.
+This Strategy is available on the Company's website: www.newcrest.com/about-newcrest/our-company.

 The Board considers diversity as an important factor for consideration in relation to Director appointments and succession planning.
 In June 2020, the Board adopted a target for Board composition of not less than 30% of each gender by 30 June 2023.
-On 1 July 2021, the Board met the target with the appointment of Jane McAloon as a Director.
-The current Board includes three female Directors out of nine Directors and represents a range of backgrounds.
-Newcrest has set the following diversity and inclusion targets for the 2022 financial year (FY):
+The current Board meets this target as it includes three female Directors out of eight Directors.
+The current Directors represent a range of backgrounds.

+Newcrest has set the following diversity and inclusion targets for FY23:

-- (a) increase the Australian representation of women in all levels to 18.2%; - (b) increase the Australian representation of women in management and professional roles (levels 2 to 4) to 24%; - (c) increase the global representation of women in all levels to 16.8%; - (d) increase the global representation of women in management and professional roles (levels 2 to 4) to 17.5%; - (e) increase the representation of indigenous Australians in all levels of employees at our Telfer operations to 5.5%; - (f) increase the representation of Lihirian locals and/or PNG Nationals in all levels of employees at our Lihir operations to 93%; - (g) increase the representation of Lihirian locals and/or PNG Nationals in management and professional roles (levels 2 to 4) of employees at our Lihir operations to 80%; and - (h) increase the representation of First Nations employees in all levels at our Red Chris operations to 28.3%.
+- (a) increase the Australian representation of women in all levels to 19.5%; - (b) increase the Australian representation of women in management and professional roles (levels 2 to 4) to 25%; - (c) increase the global representation of women in all levels to 17.9%; - (d) increase the global representation of women in management and professional roles (levels 2 to 4) to 19.5%; - (e) increase the representation of indigenous Australians in all levels of employees at our Telfer operations to 5.5%; - (f) increase the representation of Lihirian locals and/or PNG Nationals in all levels of employees at our Lihir operations to 93%; - (g) increase the representation of Lihirian locals and/or PNG Nationals in management and professional roles (levels 2 to 4) of employees at our Lihir operations to 80%; and - (h) increase the representation of First Nations employees in all levels at our Red Chris operations to 23%.